jacksondial/DukeHackathon_Expressify/README.md

 ## To run the chrome extension locally:
 Clone this repository into local directory.<br />
-### Pin expressify extension in google chrome browser:
+### Load Expressify extension into google chrome browser:
 - Open google chrome browser and select button with three vertical dots on top right > Settings > Extensions
+- Toggle on developer mode on top right
 - Select load unpacked button and select local repository
-- Select puzzle piece extension button on top right of browser to pin expressify extension on google chrome browser<br />
+- Select puzzle piece extension button on top right of browser to pin Expressify extension on google chrome browser<br />
 ### Set up Hugging Face token:
 - Create/sign into account on https://huggingface.co/
 - Click on profile icon on top right of website > Settings > Access Tokens